AtomicSmash/wp-upgrade-editor-permissions/readme.md

 # Upgrade editor permissions

+This plugin only needs to be activated and run once to apply the correct updates.
+The plugin can be removed after activation.

-Add these extra permissions to WordPress editors:
+These extra permissions are added to WordPress editors:

-- Add and edit gravity forms
+- Edit gravity forms
 - Edit theme options
-- And and edit menus
+- Edit menus

-This plugin needs only to be activated and run once to apply the correct updates.
-It then can be removed.

 ## Setup